Compare our best business loans

 Crowdfunding

-Crowdfunding is when you pitch your business idea online and offer perks or rewards to investors if your target is met.
-It can be a good alternative to startup business loans for new business ventures as there's less risk to your credit score and you typically don't need to repay the funding you've raised.
+Crowdfunding is when you pitch your business idea online and offer perks, rewards or equity to investors if your target is met.
+It can be a good alternative to startup business loans for new business ventures as there's less risk to your credit score and you typically don't need to repay the funding you've raised as you would with a loan.

 FAQs